 Although the Project Quantum Leap isn't ready yet, Sam Beckett doesn't listen to supercomputer Ziggy, hops into the Accelerator and leaps.
 As Tom Stratton, an Air Force test pilot about to attempt a dangerous flight.
 Sam finds his memory Swiss cheesed, with only enough left to know that he is not where or when he belongs.
 According to Sam's friend and partner Al, who appears to him as a hologram nobody else can see, Al explains that the Project has gone awry and in order to leap out of the pilot's body, Sam must successfully fly the X-2 to Mach 3, which according to historical records, ended in a fatal crash.
-Written by

 Jean-Marc Rocher <firstname.lastname@example.org>

 Re-use of the name Jim Bonnick from Magnum P.I.
 See more

 Early on, Al is seen by Sam in the back of the cargo plane with his clothing flapping in the wind.
 Though, to Al, his surroundings are nothing but a hologram, and thus, nothing around him should have any physical effect on him - including wind.
 See more

 Your best shot is freezing the brain until all electrical activity has ceased.

 Dr. Sam Beckett

 That's called death.

 I never said it would be easy.